 Inside the cozy tavern, newspaper articles and old photos cover the walls, sawdust covers the floor and classic bartenders pour the beers.
 They keep it simple with just two choices of house beer: light or dark.
 The beer costs $5.50, but every beer is 2-for-1!
 TripAdvisor reviews McSorley’s.
 McSorley’s Old Ale House Website.

-Map of Sights on Day 4 for our New York Itinerary
+Link of Map of Sights on Day 4 for our New York Itinerary

 New York Itinerary Suggestions